 413.10.5.6 Incidental Construction.
 Areas that cannot be reached with the mixing machine shall be surfaced using hand squeegees to provide complete and uniform coverage.
 Utilities shall be protected from coverage by a suitable method.
 Work at intersections shall be done in stages, or blotter material shall be used to allow crossing or turning movements.
 Regardless of the method, no marred sections will be permitted.

+413.10.6 Quality Control.
+The contractor shall control and monitor the quality of work.

+413.10.6.1 Sample Location.
+Samples will be taken from the last stockpile location prior to incorporation.

 413.10.6.2 Temperature of Air and Base.
 The contractor shall monitor the environmental conditions that affect microsurfacing production and laydown operations.
 Temperatures shall be obtained in accordance with MoDOT Test Method TM 20.

-3Aggregatethe aggregate shall be ± 5 percent of the designated job mix gradation for all plus No. 200 material and within ± 2 percent for the minus No. 200 material.4
+413.10.6.3 Aggregate Gradation.
+The aggregate gradation shall be within ± 5 percent of the designated job mix gradation for all plus No. 200 material and within ± 2 percent for the minus No. 200 material.

+413.10.6.4 Emulsified Asphalt.
+A certification shall be supplied to the engineer once per shipment for emulsified asphalt.

+413.10.7 Quality Assurance.
+The engineer or designated representative will be responsible for monitoring work and quality control efforts fo the contractor.

+413.10.7.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when idependent QA samples meet the same specification criteria as QC.

+413.10.7.2 Split QA Samples.
+No split samples required for microsurfacing.

+413.10.8 QC/QA Frequency Table